kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 ### Running the AceQL Web Server without Windows Desktop

-If you don’t have access to the Windows Desktop interface (running in a cloud instance, etc.)  you can still run the AceQ LHTTP Web Server from the command line.
+If you don’t have access to the Windows Desktop interface (running in a cloud instance, etc.)  you can still run the AceQL HTTP Web Server from the command line.

-See the `<installation-directory>\AceQL\bin\aceql-server.bat` script or the `<installation-directory>\AceQLPro\bin\aceql-server.bat` for Professional Edition
+- Open Sure Edition: see `<installation-directory>\AceQL\bin\aceql-server.bat` script.
+- Professional Edition:  see `<installation-directory>\AceQLPro\bin\aceql-server.bat` script.

 You can also start/top the AceQL Web Server from you java programs, as explained in next section.

 ## Starting/Stopping the AceQL WebServer from a Java program

-You may start or stop from a Java program calling the [WebServerApi](https://www.aceql.com/rest/soft/1.0/javadoc/org/kawanfw/sql/api/server/web/WebServerApi.html) API.
+You may start or stop the AceQL Server from a Java program calling the [WebServerApi](https://www.aceql.com/rest/soft/1.0/javadoc/org/kawanfw/sql/api/server/web/WebServerApi.html) API.

 ## Running AceQL HTTP in a Java EE servlet container